ROS 1 Interface

 ROS 1 Environment

 Before launching the ROS interface, make sure you have set up the ROS 1 environment correctly.
-This is typically done by sourcing the setup.bash
+This is typically done by sourcing the setup.bash file:

 Launch the ROS interface with the following command: